The Center for Third Space Thinking

 Clearly my two team members thoroughly enjoyed the Third Space Boot Camp.
 They enjoyed it so much that they suggested we invite the Dean to join us at an upcoming offsite for a Third Space experience of some kind.

-Bill Chandler, Chief Communications Officer - Western Union
+Bill Chandler, Former Chief Communications Officer - Western Union

 Third Space Thinking challenged us to think outside the box about the issues impacting our organization and helped create a framework and common language around which to structure our strategic planning process.